Year-End Contributions – What you need to know

 Checks received by Christian Fellowship Church as payments where goods or services are received by the donor are not contributions and not tax deductible per the IRS.
 Examples are: preschool tuition, camps and retreats, curriculum fees for classes, purchase of shirts, bookstore purchases, coffee shop purchases, concert tickets, etc.

-If you have any questions regarding these issues, please feel free to contact our Administrator, Andy Hanson, at 867-6464.
+If you have any questions regarding these issues, please feel free to contact our Executive Pastor, Mike Deeg, at (812) 867-6464.